-The obligations on States Parties in relation to the rights of persons with disabilities are as follows:
+The obligations of States Parties about the rights of persons with disabilities are as follows:

 Ψ adopt legislation and administrative measures to promote the human rights of persons with disabilities;

-Ψ adopt legislative and other measures to abolish discrimination;
+Ψ take legislative and other measures to abolish discrimination;

-Ψ protect and promote the rights of persons with disabilities in all policies and programmes;
+Ψ protect and promote the rights of persons with disabilities in all policies and programs;

 Ψ stop any practice that breaches the rights of persons with disabilities;

 Ψ ensure that the public sector respects the rights of persons with disabilities;